Drust0/jmp/README.md

 ```
 jmp -d path/to/remove
 ```
-You can query the location of the jumptable with:
+You can query the location of the table with:
 ```
 jmp -T
 ```